US Troops in Afghanistan Protected by Helikites

-In large US bases, huge aerostats of conventional design. that are over ten times the size of the Helikite, are normally used to do this job.
-However, they are too large, expensive and unwieldy to be operated in small fire bases.
-Also, their helium requirement is too great.
-So, until now these small bases have had no persistent airborne surveillance - a fact that the Taliban have exploited for many years.
-So, in 2012 the US Army Rapid Equipping Force bought Helikites renamed as the “Small Tactical Multi-Purpose Aerostat System (STMPAS)” via Carolina Unmanned Vehicles Inc. The cameras were integrated by Georgia Tech Research Institute (GTRI).
+In large US bases, huge aerostats of conventional design (that are over ten times the size of the Helikite) are normally used to do this job.
+However, they are too large, expensive, and unwieldy to be operated in small fire bases.
+Additionally, their helium requirement is too great.
+As a result, until now these small bases have had no persistent airborne surveillance – a fact that the Taliban have exploited for many years.
+So, in 2012 the US Army Rapid Equipping Force bought Helikites renamed as the ‘Small Tactical Multi-Purpose Aerostat System (STMPAS)’ via Carolina Unmanned Vehicles Inc. The cameras were integrated by Georgia Tech Research Institute (GTRI).

-Helikites are not simple balloons, but high performance kite/balloon hybrid aircraft.
+Helikites are not simple balloons, but a high-performance kite/balloon hybrid aircraft.
 Originally patented for scientific work by Sandy Allsopp, they have the capability of exploiting both wind and helium for lift in a stable aerodynamic way.
-Helikites are therefore able to flying thousands of feet high in the thin atmosphere of the Afghan mountains.
+Helikites are therefore able to fly thousands of feet high in the thin atmosphere of the Afghan mountains.
 They can also cope with winds up to gale force, dust storms, and heavy rainfall without the complexities of ballonets or vulnerable fins.
 Only two trained personnel are required to operate Helikites, compared with up to 14 personnel for the old type of large aerostats.

-Helikites never shot down.
-The large traditional aerostats are often shot, because they are huge and relatively low for their size – so an easy target.
+The large traditional aerostats are often shot because they are huge and relatively low for their size – so an easy target.
 Also, their winches are very slow.
 In contrast, so far Helikites have never been shot.
 This is because they are one tenth the size, fly relatively higher and have high-speed winches, so they are a much harder target to hit.
-Also, a small puncture has no immediate effect on the Helikite and the noise of the shot gives away the snipers general position - allowing the Helikite cameras to locate him exactly.
-So shooting at Helikites does not seem to be a generally viable activity.
+A small puncture has no immediate effect on the Helikite, and the noise of the shot gives away the sniper’s general position – allowing the Helikite cameras to locate him exactly.
+Shooting at Helikites does not seem to be a generally viable activity.
 In fact, it can be effectively exploited as a way of flushing out the Taliban.

 Long-Range Radio Comms